Natural Disaster

 Create a plan with your healthcare provider for how you will access the care you need during an emergency situation.

-Ensure you are signed up to receive emergency notifications from local authorities.
+Sign up to receive emergency notifications from local authorities.

 Call your healthcare provider or 911 if you experience signs of labor.